Written by World of M.U.L.E. Guest Author Karawane

 Space Moguls is an exceptional M.U.L.E. inspired game for several reasons.
 First, it has been released in 2018 for the Commodore 64 only, a machine twenty-fife years out of production by then — a daredevil decision if you intend to make a profit.
 Then, the game is technically phenomenal as it exhausts the capabilities of the Commodore 64 in a way I hardly imagined possible.
 To a certain extent, this compensates for the old hardware.
-The gameplay is more complex than M.U.L.E. and quite elaborate.
-In fact, I expect the main audience of Space Moguls to be M.U.L.E. veterans looking for a more demanding challenge.
+Moreover, the gameplay is more complex than M.U.L.E. and quite elaborate.
+In fact, the main audience of Space Moguls would be M.U.L.E. veterans looking for a more demanding challenge.
 For that matter, the game implements some of M.U.L.E.‘s mechanics that made it such a wonderful multiplayer game and extents them in a reasonable manner to generate (a lot) more variety.

 Insights from the development team

 I have no particular insights from the development.
 From what I can read in the manual and on the web, it is quite obvious that the lead programer is strongly dedicated to the Commodore 64 and seems to have satisfied a heartfelt wish by programing this game.
 But there were a few other sophisticated people involved in the 2-year-development.
 So, you could compare it to an AA-production.
 The resulting product certainly feels like it.